 NOTE: The engine temperature switch does NOT offer protection when NO coolant is present.
 Test the switch operation by connecting an ohmmeter between the two wire terminals.
-The ohmmeter should show zero ohms.
-When the switch is placed in the heated oil bath and its contact open, the ohmmeter should indicate infinite ohms.
+The ohmmeter should show zero ohms (open circuit on the LSC model).
+When the switch is placed in the heated oil bath and its contact open (closed on the LSC model), the ohmmeter should indicate infinite (zero on the LSC model)ohms.
 Tap the switch lightly during the checking operation.